 Water bottles into leggings?
 This is activewear reinvented

 It’s a wardrobe staple for many of us, even when we aren’t at the gym, but activewear is also synonymous with synthetic materials.
 The good news is you don’t have to sacrifice your sweats just yet because a number of brands are now looking to organic cotton as well as recycled nylon and polyester to create workout gear without the worry.

-So whether it’s yoga, HIIT or Pilates, here are some of the best ethically produced and better for the environment activewear brands around.
-There’s never been a better excuse to get sporty!
+So whether it’s yoga, HIIT or Pilates, here are some of the best sustainably made and ethically produced activewear brands around.

 Bondi-born, this slick brand takes no prisoners in the gym, on the court or in the yoga studio.
 Ethically produced, founder Alison Cotton is committed to transparency about its manufacturing as well as the company’s sustainable practices.
 Activewear is made from 78 per cent recycled materials and cotton is GOTS certified.
 They also use recycled packaging and support the Plant-A-Tree program in collaboration with Carbon Neutral Pty Ltd. We’d call that a win-win.

 If you’re familiar with the hashtag #doingthings chances are you’ll already be a fan of Outdoor Voices.
 But this Texan-born brand is so much more than social media hype and cool leggings, it’s also dedicated to doing better like using Poly Rec – their recycled polyester fabric made from post-consumer water bottles – as well as using ethically sourced merino wool and dedicating theSeamless collection to minimising waste.
 They also adhere to strict safety and social responsibility when it comes to manufacturing, plus they are working on reducing water use and offsetting their emissions.